My Al Capone Museum | home

 ~~~ David has in his possession a rare item of Al Capone's, which is a silver case inscribed 'To Al and Mae, 12-18-29'.
 It was from John Torrio, the mobster who helped build the criminal empire taken over by his protégé, Capone, and dated only ten months after the St Valentine's Day Massacre.

-He erroneously stated 13 year anniversary when it was really the 11th according to the date engraved.
+He erroneously stated the 13-year anniversary when it was really the 11th according to the date engraved.
 With that being said, even the supposed correct date engraved on the item has a slight problem for me!

 Any expert or person worth his salt on the Capone subject knows Al Capone and Mae Coughlin were married on December 30, 1918, and not December 18th!
 So where did the erroneous date of December 18 on the cigarette case come from???

 That's easy to explain!
-The person who made up the history to this dubious item read it up in a book that had that specific error in it.
+The person who made up the history of this dubious item read it in a book that had that specific error in it.
 That or they picked it up after the error was repeated elsewhere.
-This erroneous date started back In 1971, when author John Kobler wrote a biography on Al Capone.
-It was an overall good biography, but mind you it still had some errors in it.
-Kobler was not entirely at fault since back in those days real authors had to do their own actual leg work, and do some real head breaking research!
-Today authors just surf the net at home for their info or have people fact check for them.
+This erroneous date started back in 1971, when author John Keble wrote a biography on Al Capone.
+It was an overall good biography, but mind you, it still had some errors in it.
+Kobler was not entirely at fault, since back in those days real authors had to do their own actual leg work, and do some real head-breaking research!
+Today, authors just surf the net at home for their info or have people fact check for them.
 One of the major glaring errors in Kobler's book is the Capone / Coughlin marriage date of December 18, 1918.

 John Kobler's 1971 with erroneous wedding date.

-The person picked up an old art deco cigarette case probably with the " C" already monogrammed on it and then with the incorrect info they picked up had it engraved old style on the back.
-The cigarette case first makes it's appearance out of the shadows in 1990.
-Two years later, Robert Schoenberg comes out with his excellent biography on Al Capone.
-He mentions the corrected wedding date of December 30, 1918, because he has seen the real documents pertaining to Al's marriage ceremony.
-Capone's living relatives, such as his granddaughters and Mae's great niece all confirm the 30th, and not the 18th.
+The person picked up an old art deco cigarette case probably with the" C" already monogrammed on it and then, with the incorrect info, they picked up in the old style on the back.
+The cigarette case first made it's appearance outside of the shadows in 1990.
+Two years later, Robert Schoenberg came out with his excellent biography of Al Capone.
+He mentions the corrected wedding date of December 30, 1918, because he had seen the real documents pertaining to Al's marriage ceremony.
+Capone's living relatives, such as his granddaughters and Mae's great-niece all confirmed the 30th, and not the 18th.

 Robert Schoenberg's 1992 biography on Capone had the correct wedding date .